Funded projects

 CertainTeed Canada Inc. – Delta, B.C.

-Project Description: CertainTeed Gypsum will install a heat exchanger on a gypsum board dryer at their Vancouver manufacturing site.
-This will recover currently wasted heat and reduce the natural gas consumption of drying process.
+Project description: CertainTeed Gypsum will install a heat exchanger on a gypsum board dryer at their Vancouver manufacturing site.
+This will recover currently wasted heat and reduce the natural gas consumption of the drying process.

 Funding: $1.40 million

-Project Description: City of Vancouver will install additional landfill gas capture infrastructure to increase the amount of methane captured from the landfill and reduce fugitive emissions.
-The City is considering possible end uses for the captured gas, which may include selling it for use as renewable natural gas.
+Project description: The City of Vancouver will install additional landfill gas capture infrastructure to increase the amount of methane captured from the landfill and reduce fugitive emissions.
+The City of Vancouver is considering possible end uses for the captured gas, which may include selling it for use as renewable natural gas.

 ConocoPhillips Canada Resources Corp. – Northeast B.C.

-Project Description: ConocoPhillips Canada will capture and recover waste gas flare gas from the completion flowback processes at an average of nearly 50 wells annually in northeast B.C. through 2031 by utilizing pressurized gas storage and compression technology.
+Project description: ConocoPhillips Canada will capture and recover wasted gas flare from the completion flowback processes at an average of nearly 50 wells annually in northeastern B.C. through 2031 by utilizing pressurized gas storage and compression technology.

 Crew Energy Inc. – Northeast B.C.

-Project Description: Crew Energy will utilize a higher efficiency compressor to convert an existing natural gas-fired model at their Wilder Sweet Gas Plant in northeast B.C., reducing natural gas use.
+Project description: Crew Energy will utilize a higher efficiency compressor to convert an existing natural gas-fired model at their Wilder Sweet Gas Plant in northeastern B.C., reducing natural gas use.

 Funding: $103,308